-- (a) The provisions of this article regarding loans apply to extensions of credit, but do not apply to loans made to a candidate by a commercial lending institution in the lender's regular course of business on terms available to members of the general public for which the candidate is personally liable. - (b) Notwithstanding subdivision (a), a candidate for elective state office may not personally loan to his or her campaign, including the proceeds of a loan obtained by the candidate from a commercial lending institution, an amount, the outstanding balance of which exceeds one hundred thousand dollars (\$100,000).
-A candidate may not charge interest on any loan he or she made to his or her campaign.
+- (a) The provisions of this article regarding loans apply to extensions of credit, but do not apply to loans made to a candidate by a commercial lending institution in the lender's regular course of business on terms available to members of the general public for which the candidate is personally liable. - (b) Notwithstanding subdivision (a), a candidate for elective state office shall not personally loan to the candidate's campaign, including the proceeds of a loan obtained by the candidate from a commercial lending institution, an amount, the outstanding balance of which exceeds one hundred thousand dollars (\$100,000).
+A candidate shall not charge interest on any loan the candidate made to the candidate's campaign. - (c) This section shall remain in effect only until January 1, 2021, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2021, deletes or extends that date.

 History: Added by Proposition 73 of the June 1988 Statewide Primary Election.
 (Formerly titled "Loans; Contributions"); repealed and added by Proposition 208 of the November 1996 Statewide General Election; repealed and added by Stats.
 2000, Ch.
 102 [Proposition 34 of the November Statewide General Election]; amended by Stats.
 2004, Ch.
-815, effective September 27, 2004.
+815, effective September 27, 2004; amended by Stats.
+2019, Ch.
+556.